-Teagasc will integrate a gender dimension into all stages of the research process, from the initial research idea to integrating gender has become mandatory for all RPOs, thus increasing the collective ability of the Irish R&I system to comply with Horizon Europe requirements.
+Teagasc will integrate a gender dimension into all stages of the research process, from the initial research idea to the dissemination of results.

+integrating gender has become mandatory for all RPOs, thus increasing the collective ability of the Irish R&I system to comply with Horizon Europe requirements.
 This emphasis was reflected in Teagasc's high interest in receiving capacity-building activities delivered under Gender-SMART.